cedadev/jasmin-workshop/exercises/ex05/README.md

     6. When you have finished with the file, tidy up (good practice).

         rm $OUTPUT_FILE

     7. Do not leave data on the "scratch" areas when you have finished your workflow.
         1. Please remove any temporary files/directories that you have created.
         1. You cannot rely on the data persisting in the "scratch" areas.

 2. Specify the memory requirements of your job:
     1. If your job has a significant memory footprint:
         1. Run a single iteration on LOTUS and review the standard output file to examine the memory usage.
         1. You can then reserve a memory allocation when you submit your subsequent jobs.

-This demonstrates best practice:
+#### Best practice

 1. Build up in stages before running your full workflow on LOTUS:
     1. Check your code - is it _really_ doing what you think it is doing?
     1. Run locally (on a `sci` server) for one iteration.